syrkis/miiii/paper/main.typ

 == Token embeddings

 @s shows us that the singular values of the the token embeddings learned for task $b$ to be much more diffuse than those for task $a$.
-As stated, the embedding layer i task $a$ represents a look table for the sine and cosine values of the tokens—hance the periodicity of the most significant singular vectors.
+As stated, the embedding layer of the $cal(T)_"nanda"$ trained models represents a look table for the sine and cosine values of the tokens—hance the periodicity of the most significant singular vectors @p_U.
+Visual inspection of the top most vectors of @f_U indeed shows periodicity, but a much large fraction of the vectors is reuired to capture the same amount of variance @s.

 #figure(
   image("figs/S.svg"),